Far Horizons offers 14 participants an extraordinary 17-day archaeological sojourn that includes nine UNESCO World Heritage Sites.

 We leave Antalya this morning and begin our journey along the western coast.
 Heavily indented and full of isolated caves and islets, the terrain displays some of Lycia’s most rugged scenery.
 Hundreds of tombs dot the hills and valleys, and castles guard the sea channels.

-Our drive takes us first to Myra’s huge necropolis of tombs carved in the cliff-faces by Lycians before the time of Christ, and Demre where St. Nicholas was the bishop in the 4th century.
+Our drive takes us first to Myra’s huge necropolis of tombs carved in the cliff faces by Lycians before the time of Christ, and Demre where St. Nicholas was the bishop in the 4th century.
 Through his good works the cleric became known as Santa Claus and we will see the still standing church dedicated to him.

 In the afternoon, we visit Patara, the capital and port of the Lycian Federation after the 4th century BC.
 Turkish archaeologists have been excavating here for the past two decades, and they are restoring the city to its former grandeur.
 Continue to the village of Kaş, our home for one night.
 (B/L/D)

 We begin today at Xanthos, a UNESCO World Heritage Site, another capital city of the Lycian Federation and its greatest metropolis.
-Excavations show that the city dates back to the 8th century BC, but it is possible that the site may have existed during the Bronze Age.
+Excavations show that the city dates back to the 8th century BC, but the site may have existed during the Bronze Age.
 The history of the city is quite violent – the Xanthos people twice demonstrated their fierce independence.
 Markedly, they chose to commit mass suicide rather than submit to invading forces.

 After lunching on tasty fresh fish and salad at a mountainside trout farm, we enjoy a boat trip on the Dalyan River.
 Along the way, we stop to explore the ancient city of Kaunos.
-Continue to Geyre with dinner and overnight at Anatolia Boutique Hotel.
-(B/L/D)

 Our destination is the ancient city of Aphrodisias.
 Dedicated to the goddess of love, it is a UNESCO World Heritage Site.
 In recent years, breathtaking revelations made by an international team of archaeologists have excited worldwide interest.
 Ongoing research has brought to light the substantial remains of a theater, an odeum, temples, baths, streets and public squares, a building that may have been a bishop’s palace, and several Byzantine churches.
 Notably, monuments and statues of great beauty, many of Aphrodite herself, have been uncovered.
 Many of these sculptures are on exhibit in the site’s museum.